lansalot/FreeRTK/ConfigLocation.md

 Now, if you're using this RTK for actual surveying, then that's a big deal !
 You need to have the crosshairs in exactly the right place as accurate maps kinda rely on that sort of thing.
 But for differential GPS - RTK - you can be approximate enough and it should still work fine.
 What we're discussing here is not setting up an absolute-centimetre perfect position at this stage.
 We'll get a bit more accurate further down this page.

 What I tend to do however is let that web page with the bars sit for an hour or so, and then copy a new set of co-ordinates over and save them.
-This gets you to a pretty good baseline and in some cases, that might well be enough to get RTK accurate enough.
+This gets you to a pretty good baseline and in some cases, that might well be enough to get RTK accurate for your purposes.

 What you can do though is take a log file and send it off for post-processing, and this should return a very accurate base.
 Turn on the file service, you might want to change archive duration to 7, and save.